ajay-dhangar/algo/docs/binary-search/Painter_Partition_problem.md

+---
+id: painter-partition-problem
+title: Painter Partition Problem (C++)
+sidebar_label: Painter Partition
+sidebar_position: 1
+description: Solve the Painter Partition problem using Binary Search and Greedy approaches.
+tags: [binary search, greedy, algorithms, c++]
+---

 # Painter Partition Problem (C++)

-## Problem Statement:
+## Problem Statement
 You are given an array `boards[]` where `boards[i]` represents the length of the i-th board.
-You have `k` painters and each painter takes 1 unit time to paint 1 unit of the board.
+You have `k` painters and each painter takes 1 unit of time to paint 1 unit length of the board.
 Each painter can only paint continuous sections of boards.
 Your task is to minimize the time taken to paint all the boards.

-## Approach:
+## Approach
 This problem can be solved using **Binary Search** on the time range and a **Greedy approach** to allocate boards to painters.

-  - Use binary search to find the minimal maximum time (`mid`) a painter can take to paint the boards.
+- Use Binary Search to find the minimal maximum time (`mid`) a painter can take to paint the boards.
 - Use a greedy method to count the number of painters required for each time guess (`mid`).

-  The binary search will try to minimize the maximum time required.
+- The goal is to minimize the maximum time required.

-## Solution in C++:
+## Solution in C++

 ```cpp
 #include <bits/stdc++.h>